 Maximum weight of 1.5kg.
 Only available when ordering on a Friday.
 Guaranteed delivery by 4pm on Saturday 17th April*

 Prices in this table include Value Added Tax (VAT) at 20%. *If you place your order before 3pm tomorrow.
-Delivery may be extended due to the Coronavirus increasing pressure on our couriers.
+Delivery may be extended due to the Coronavirus increasing pressure on our delivery partners.

 These cookies are essential for our platforms to perform their basic functions.
 These include those required to allow registered users to authenticate and perform account related functions, as well as to save the contents of virtual “baskets” on our platforms.